St. Paul officers shoot and kill person, police say

 No officers were injured, the department said.

 The department said the Bureau of Criminal Apprehension would take over the investigation, as is usual after officer-involved shootings.
-A BCA spokesperson said the bureau was aware of a use-of-force incident, and that more information would be shared once a preliminary investigation is complete.
+A BCA spokesperson said more information would be shared once a preliminary investigation is complete.